DCGM/pero-worker/README.md

 # pero-worker

-Project contains "worker" and "watchdog" for OCR processing system that uses pero-ocr package.
+Project contains "worker", "watchdog" and log-daemon for OCR processing system that uses pero-ocr package.

-Processing system uses 5 components.
+Processing system uses 6 components.
 - Worker for processing data
 - Watchdog for task planing and scheduling
 - RabbitMQ message broker for task distribution
 - Zookeeper for coordination of the workers and storing the configuration
 - SFTP for storing OCR binary files.
+- Central log daemon for receiving logs from workers.

 ## setup